lsheltonSTO/lsheltonsto.github.io/content/en/blog/202301frankensteins-monster-error-handling-for-power-automate-cloud-flows.md

 The third Compose action is where we get fancy (and where we may have to update this blog as Microsoft changes these URLs, as I had to do when working from Matthew Devaney’s blog).

-The code your are seeking is:
+The code you are seeking is:

 ```html
 https://make.powerautomate.com/environments/@{outputs('Compose_-_Get_Workflow_Details')?['tags']?['environmentName']}/flows/@{outputs('Compose_-_Get_Workflow_Details')?['name']}/runs/@{outputs('Compose_-_Get_Workflow_Details')?['run']?['name']}